G-Core/product-documentation/documentation/dns/dns-records/supported-dns-record-types.md

 ---
 # Supported DNS record types

-At the time of writing (June 2023,) Gcore DNS Hosting supports eleven record types.
+At the time of writing (June 2023,) <a href="https://gcore.com/dns" target="_blank">Gcore DNS Hosting</a> supports eleven record types.
 In this article, we provide brief information about each of them.

 <img src="https://assets.gcore.pro/docs/dns/dns-records/supported-dns-record-types/dns-record-types-10.png" alt="">